 Loft List and then can review results for each section and upload them

 : Click the Add New button.
 A popup message asks, “Is this a combine or

+.
 If you answer NO you will be allowed to add the race as a club-only

 event.
 DO NOT ANSWER NO if your club belongs to a combine!
-Your club’s clockings
+Your club’s

 Edit a race

-You can change races that you defined.
+change races that you defined.
 If you change a race, the race result

-will be recalculated and a red message will be displayed on the
+will be recalculated and must be re-upload to the NDB.

 Organization name will be prefilled with your logged-on organization.